 Illumination

 Evaluate the quantity and quality of light.
-In many cases, today's office buildings have illumination levels approximately 25 to 30 per cent greater than desirable.
-Decreasing the amount of general overhead light and bringing in specific task lighting is effectively in selected areas.
+Many of today’s office buildings have illumination levels approximately 25 to 30 per cent greater than desirable.
+Decreasing the amount of general overhead light and bringing in specific task lighting is effective in selected areas.

 Also, consider the overall quality and level of the light in relation to the color and reflectivity of the walls, floors, and ceilings.
 Glare is a commonly observed problem in office environments where it’s apparent on video display terminals (VDT) screens.

-Under-illumination facilitates forward bending of the trunk and head as individuals attempt to get closer to the material they are viewing.
-Task lighting can be effective to focus illumination where desired and at the same time control glare.
+Under-illumination causes forward bending of the trunk and head as individuals attempt to get closer to the material they are viewing.
+Task lighting can be effective to focus illumination where desired and, at the same time, control glare.

 Illumination - General